Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Literature, Features, and Recommender Design

 We reviewed the literature to identify the reviewer recommendation approaches and model features that were most successful in existing recommenders.
 Like Microsoft~\cite{asthana2019whodo,Zanjani2016TSE} and Ericsson~\cite{Strand2020IEricsson}, we cannot use features in production that would add latency to our recommender.
 We also found that very few recommenders that are studied in the literature report latency and even fewer are actually deployed into production.
-We break the literature into the following categories~\cite{Al-Zubaidi2020PROMISE}: code ownership, reviewing experience, review participation rate, and familiarity with the author.
+In this section, we update Al-Zubaidi \etal's~\cite{Al-Zubaidi2020PROMISE} literature review and use their categories: code ownership, reviewing experience, review participation rate, and familiarity with the author.
 Table~\ref{tableRecFeatures} shows the features we selected for \MetaRec.
+In Section~\ref{secDesignWorkload}, we discuss how we weight \MetaRec by different types of workload to create \MetaRecWL.